[HISTORY: Adopted by the Rockland County Legislature 4-14-2026 by L.L. No. 4-2026.[1] Amendments noted where applicable.]

 LICENSEE

-A person permitted to engage in the home improvement business under the provisions of this chapter.
+A person licensed to engage in the home improvement business under the provisions of this chapter, and said license shall permit conducting business under any assumed name pursuant to General Business Law § 130.

 OWNER